bluesky/tiled/docs/source/explanations/catalog.md

 - `id` an internal integer primary key, not exposed by the API
 - `time_created` and `time_updated` --- for forensics, not exposed by the API

+The `time_created` and `time_updated` columns, which appear in this table and others below, contain timestamps related to the corresponding database row (Node, Data Source, Asset), not the underlying data files.
+They should not carry a scientific meaning; they are only used for book-keeping, forensics, and debugging.

 ## Data Source

 Each Data Source is associated with one Node.
 Together, `data_sources`, `structures`,